eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 3. When explicitly invoked by the user through the Zenoh API (manual/forced cleanup).

-**Recommendations & best practices**
+> **Best practices**
+>

-Always perform an orderly shutdown of your Zenoh resources on process termination: close sessions/transports, drop buffers, stop the SHM provider, then exit normally.
+> Always perform an orderly shutdown of your Zenoh resources on process termination: close sessions/transports, drop buffers, stop the SHM provider, then exit normally.
 This makes the destructor-based GC work reliably.
+>

-Avoid using low-level exit paths that skip normal teardown (e.g., `_exit()`), and handle signals that may interrupt normal shutdown.
+> Avoid using low-level exit paths that skip normal teardown (e.g., `_exit()`), and handle signals that may interrupt normal shutdown.
 Register graceful shutdown handlers so cleanup runs even on `SIGINT`/`SIGTERM`.
+>

-If you expect processes to crash or be killed frequently, rely on the dangling GC as a safety net — but still try to minimize crashes.
+> If you expect processes to crash or be killed frequently, rely on the dangling GC as a safety net — but still try to minimize crashes.
+>

-Provide an explicit operator/maintenance path in your deployment to trigger the user API cleanup for special cases (for example, during maintenance or automated restarts).
+> Provide an explicit operator/maintenance path in your deployment to trigger the user API cleanup for special cases (for example, during maintenance or automated restarts).

 ## Compilation

 In order to be able to receive and retransmit SHM buffers, you need to compile with `shared-memory` feature.
-In order to create new SHM buffers, you need to have both `shared-memory` and `unstable` features.
+In order to create new SHM buffers, you need to have both `shared-memory` and `unstable` features because SHM API is unstable.

 ## Examples